ADC-509/DATA-31500/assignment3_Adrian_Cao/start/README.md

   - Scatter plot and histogram views for healthcare expenditures.
   - A bar chart for medical visit frequencies, with options to sort by income or visit count.
   - Smooth transitions between views to enhance interpretability.
+- **Predictive Modeling with Linear Regression**: Initially, we aimed to deploy a Flask API with XGBoost for healthcare expenditure prediction.
+However, due to technical constraints, this approach proved challenging to integrate.
+As an alternative, we implemented a simple linear regression model directly within the application, allowing users to estimate their annual healthcare expenditure based on their health data inputs.
+This linear model offers a straightforward prediction approach and keeps the application self-contained.

 ## Data Source